rafewenger/cse2122/lecture/class-inheritance.markdown

 each).
 Either way, there is duplication.

 This is unfortunate because players and enemies are very much alike;
-in fact, the two classes have many of the same attributes (internal data): `int position_x` and `int position_y` in particular.
+in fact, the two classes have many of the same data members (internal data): `int position_x` and `int position_y` in particular.
 This means that the code for the `walk_one_step_player()` function and the code for the `walk_one_step_enemy()` function or both class-specific